Illegal immigration to the United States: Mexican federal and state government assistance

-U.S. Marines scandal

-In 2020, 24 U.S. Marines were discharged after an investigation over their alleged involvement in drug crimes and a human smuggling operation along the U.S. – Mexico border.
-The investigation began when U.S. Border Patrol agents arrested two marines for transporting three illegal Mexican immigrants on July 3, 2019.
-A few weeks later 16 marines and a U.S. Navy sailor were arrested on base during a battalion formation on July 25, 2019.
-The last arrest occurred on December 2, 2019, when a marine was caught transporting two illegal Chinese immigrants near the border.
-The ring leader of the human smuggling operation was identify as Francisco Saul Rojas-Hernandez.
-Some of the marines in court said Francisco Saul Rojas-Hernandez would pay them $1,000 per person that they helped transport.
-8 marines plead guilty, however some of the marines had their charges dropped after a judge said that the arrest of the 16 marines in front of a battalion formation was a violation of their rights.
-The U.S. Marine Corps still took administrative or judicial action against the 24 marines involved.
-According to 1st Lieutenant Cameron Edinburgh, one marine received a general discharge under honorable conditions, at least one marine received a dishonorable discharge, two received bad conduct discharges, and 19 received other than honorable discharges.
-The Navy sailor was also removed from service with a bad conduct discharge.

 Legal issues

 Aliens can be classified as unlawfully present for one of three reasons: entering without authorization or inspection, staying beyond the authorized period after legal entry, or violating the terms of legal entry.

 Improper entry

 Section 1325 in Title 8 of the United States Code, "Improper entry of alien", provides for a fine, imprisonment, or both for any non-citizen who:

 Section "1325(a) is a regulatory offense, and thus knowledge of alienage is not an element."
 The maximum prison term is 6 months for the first offense with a misdemeanor and 2 years for any subsequent offense with a felony.
 In addition to the above criminal fines and penalties, civil fines may also be imposed.
 Sections 1325(a) and 1326(a), however, do "not apply to an alien whom the Attorney General admits to the United States under section 1157 of this title."